 - Strains and sprains accounted for over a quarter of all claims

-- If you’ve suffered a physical injury in the workplace or if your psychological health has been affected as a result, we can help
+- If you’ve suffered a physical injury in the workplace or if your psychological health has been affected as a result, Millner and Knight can help

-- Millner and Knights panel of expert workers compensation lawyers can help you with any type of Workcover matters including common law claims
+- Our panel of expert workers compensation lawyers can help you with any types of claims including common law claims

 Things to know about workers’ compensation in QLD